Professors: Berry, Dugas, Einspahr (Chair), Elman

 One Political Science course from off-campus (study abroad or transfer credit) may count for credit toward the Political Science major or minor.
-Students must formally petition the department for approval of the course and provide the necessary materials (syllabus, notes, papers, etc.) for review.
-In general, the Political Science Department will only accept for credit a course that is not offered at Kalamazoo College.
+Students must formally petition the department for approval of the course and provide the necessary materials (e.g. syllabus, notes, papers, etc.) for review.
+In general, the Political Science Department will accept for credit only a course that is not offered at Kalamazoo College.

 Political Science courses

 POLS105Introduction to U.S. Politics: Theory and Practice Contemporary conceptions of democracy in the United States are often based on the classic pluralist model of governance: individual citizens articulate interests, groups naturally form and lobby on behalf of those interests, a fair debate ensues, and the democratic system generates outcomes reflecting a general will.
 While this may serve as an ideal as to how democracy ought to operate, it is not clear whether it is an accurate reflection of how our democracy actually operates.
 In this course we will employ a multitude of approaches<theoretical, historical, behavioral, and institutional<to assist you in assessing the extent to which the functioning of democracy in the United States fulfills its promise.

 POLS106Introduction to Comparative Politics Introduction to the structure and functioning of different systems of governance within a comparative framework.
 What are the various paths to political development taken by various industrialized nations?
 To this end, students compare and contrast various political ideologies, cultures, and state institutions and their organizations.

 POLS107Introduction to International Politics An introduction to the study of international relations that focuses on the core issue of international war and peace.
 The issue is used as a means to explore how political scientists analyze international relations.
 The course examines different approaches to analyzing international relations (the system, state, and individual levels of analysis), as well as the ongoing debates between the paradigms of realism, liberalism, radicalism, and feminism.